In Rome, Uncollected Trash Festers In Scorching Heat

 On Via dei Cappellari, there is one inscription from 1733 that says: "Dumping trash here is explicitly forbidden under penalty of 25 scudi.
 The whistleblower, who will remain secret, receives one-third of the fine.
 The father will be held responsible for his culprit sons, the master for his guilty servants.
 Further penalties include corporal punishment."

-Not only are today's penalties far more lenient, the trash crisis is so vast, they are incredibly difficult to enforce.
+Not only are today's penalties far more lenient, but the trash crisis is so vast, they are incredibly difficult to enforce.

-Bisarra, the woman saddened by her home town, acknowledges that cleaning up the city is a huge task.
+Bisarra, the woman saddened by her hometown, acknowledges that cleaning up the city is a huge task.
 But part of the solution, she suggests, would be if her fellow Romans show their civic pride and take time off to clean the streets themselves in order to restore Rome to — at least a little bit — of its former glory.